kpumuk/metricsd/README.md

 ## Configuration

-Configuration is stored in JSON format, and you can find an example in `gorrdpd.conf.example`.
+Configuration is stored in JSON format, and you can find an example in `metricsd.conf.example`.
 Every config option could be overridden using command-line arguments.
 Following options available at the moment:

 * `Listen` (`-listen`) — set the port (+optional address) to listen at.
 Default is `"0.0.0.0:6311"`;
 * `DataDir` (`-data`) — set the data directory.
 Default is `"./data"`;